 Rawls on Libertarianism

-Rawls walks his readers through a series of “systems” concerning the distribution of wealth and opportunities.
-These systems are defined by how they combine different interpretations of two phrases in Rawls’s second principle of justice.
+Rawls walks his readers through a series of four systems for distributing wealth and opportunities.
+These systems are defined by how they combine different two interpretations of two phrases in Rawls’s second principle of justice.
 Two phrases that each have two interpretations yields four systems.

-The system that most resembles Nozick’s libertarianism, the System of Natural Liberty, is consistent but wrong, in Rawls’s opinion.
-He believes that it is unfair for your course in life to be determined by your family’s social class or your natural abilities.
+The system that most resembles Nozick’s libertarianism is called the System of Natural Liberty.
+Rawls thinks that this is consistent but wrong.
+He believes that it is unfair for the course of your life to be determined by your family’s social class or your natural abilities.
 These things, he believes are “arbitrary from a moral point of view” (Rawls 1999, 63).
 The System of Natural Liberty does nothing to correct or compensate for either the social or the natural causes of inequality.

-Rawls believes that the case for either Liberal Equality or Natural Aristocracy is unstable.
+Rawls believes that Liberal Equality and Natural Aristocracy are unstable compromises.
 If you are convinced that the distribution of goods should not be influenced by morally arbitrary factors, why address only some of those factors rather than addressing them all as Democratic Equality does?
 Someone who moved from Natural Liberty to one of these other systems would not stay there because the line of thinking that leads away from Natural Liberty also leads beyond them.
 Thus, Rawls concludes, only Democratic Equality is both consistent and correct.

 What is the Difference Principle?